-- Discuss requirements for contractors to make available the safety data sheets (SDS) for chemicals or construction materials used on the construction site so that Caltrans employees can determine their potential risk from contractor use of products requiring SDS and verify that Caltrans employees have safe access.
-The SDS may require provisions for eyewash stations, respirators, and other devices.
+- Discuss requirements for contractors to make available the safety data sheets (SDS) for chemicals or construction materials used on the construction site.
+Caltrans employees must be able to assess their potential risk from contractor use of products requiring SDS.
+Verify that Caltrans employees have safe access to SDS, which may require provisions for eyewash stations, respirators, and other devices.

-- Discuss other safety items that may pertain to the contract, such as blasting operations, work in confined spaces, personal protective equipment, backup alarms, traffic control, shoring and tunneling, and access to elevated work.
+- Discuss other safety inspection items that may pertain to the contract, such as blasting operations, work in confined spaces, use of personal protective equipment or backup alarms, traffic control, shoring and tunneling, and access to elevated work.

-- Discuss known public health issues and the contractor’s obligation to contact the local public health service department pursuant to Section 7-1.02K(6), “Occupational Safety and Health Standards,” of the Standard Specifications.
+- Discuss known public health conditions and the contractor’s obligation to contact the local public health department pursuant to Section 7-1.02K(6), “Occupational Safety and Health Standards,” of the Standard Specifications.

-- Before starting work, confirm that contractors do the following:
+- Before work is started, confirm that contractors do the following:

 - Submit an IIPP and the project Code of Safe Practices to the resident engineer, as required by the California Code of Regulations, Title 8, Section 1509 (8 CCR 1509), “Injury and Illness Prevention Program.”

-- Submit permits required before starting certain work, such as: trenches or excavations 5 feet or deeper in which any person is required to descend; demolition over 36 feet in height; falsework erection and scaffolding in excess of 36 feet in height; confined spaces; or mining and tunneling.
+- Submit permits required before starting certain work, such as: trenching or excavating 5 feet or deeper in which any person is required to descend; demolishing more than 36 feet in height; erecting falsework and scaffolding in excess of 36 feet in height; working in confined spaces; or mining and tunneling.